pravsemilo/swift-notes/swift.org/Projects/REPL,_Debugger_&_Playgrounds.md

 * __Consistent result formatting__
 	* Strategy used for textually representing values in the REPL is shared by the debugger.
 # Xcode Playground Support
-* Prior to Swift 3.0 and Xcode 8, playgroud used the version of Swift included in Xcode.
+* Prior to Swift 3.0 and Xcode 8, playground used the version of Swift included in Xcode.
-* Xcode Playgournd Support enables building a Swift toolchain that includes everything necessary to integrate with Xcode 8 playground.
+* Xcode Playground Support enables building a Swift toolchain that includes everything necessary to integrate with Xcode 8 playground.
 * The projects builds two frameworks :
 	* __PlaygroundSupport__
 		* Defines API that may be explicitly referred to by playground code to communicate with Xcode.